monosans/pyromark/docs/index.md

 # PyroMark

-Welcome to the documentation of `PyroMark`!
+Welcome to the documentation of PyroMark!

 PyroMark (stands for Python Rust Optimized Markdown) is a blazingly fast CommonMark-compliant Markdown parser for Python.